colyseus/docs/docs/client-room.md

 ## Methods

-### `listen (path: string, callback: Function)`
+### `listen (path: string, callback: Function, immediate?: boolean)`

 Listen to room state changes from the room handler.
 Use this method to synchronize the room state from the server with the clients.

 #### Examples